hiromotai7/isar-cip-core/doc/README.secureboot.md

 #### secure-boot-snakeoil

-This package uses the snakeoil key and certificate from the ovmf package(0.0~20200229-2) backported from Debian bullseye for signing the image.
+This package uses the snakeoil key and certificate from the ovmf package from Debian bullseye or later for signing the image.

 #### secure-boot-key